 - Hidden Costs: Factor in potential extra costs like spa treatments, excursions, private sessions, or souvenirs.

-- Duration: Longer retreats generally cost more but can offer deeper immersion.
-A 3-day weekend retreat will be less expensive than a 7-day or 10-day program.
+- Duration: Longer stays generally cost more but can offer deeper immersion.
+A 3-day weekend will be less expensive than a 7-day or 10-day program.

 4. Duration and Timing